WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Education Welfare Officer supporting families and pupils in improving attendance

-Fortnightly meetings with attendance officer and HT to monitor and pre-empt support for disadvantages families whose attendance and/or parenting is a cause for concern
+Ad hoc, needs-based meetings with attendance officer and HT to monitor and pre-empt support for disadvantages families whose attendance and/or parenting is a cause for concern

 4